bwang-ml/gapBoost/README.md

 4. Run main.m

+## Citation

+If you find our work useful in your research, please consider citing:

+@incollection{NIPS2019_9249,
+title = {Transfer Learning via Minimizing the Performance Gap Between Domains}, author = {Wang, Boyu and Mendez, Jorge and Cai, Ming Bo and Eaton, Eric}, booktitle = {Advances in Neural Information Processing Systems}, pages = {10644--10654}, year = {2019},
+}

 ## Contact

 If you have any questions, feel free to contact Boyu Wang. <br />
 Email: bwang "at" csd "dot" uwo "dot" ca